ssganesh035/CXspace-latest/replit.md

 ## Overview

-CXSpace is a full-stack web application designed to be a premier community platform for customer success professionals, technical support engineers, and B2B SaaS experts.
-The platform provides a comprehensive community experience with event management, career resources, FAQ management, and community engagement features.
+CXSpace is a static React application designed to be a premier community platform for customer success professionals, technical support engineers, and B2B SaaS experts.
+The platform provides a comprehensive community experience with event listings, career resources, FAQ management, and community engagement features.
+Built for GitHub Pages deployment.

 ## User Preferences